mstenta/ubuntu-desktop/README.md

 # ubuntu-desktop

-A Puppet script for generating an Ubuntu desktop installation, preconfigured with my preferred software and configuration.
+A Puppet script for provisioning an Ubuntu desktop workstation.

 ## Features